-The Landscapes Review challenged England's National Parks to do more to reach and welcome people, such as those in ethnic minority communities, those living in deprived areas and with disabilities as well as first time visitors.
-The English National Parks were created in part to provide a healing space, both mentally and physically, in the aftermath of the Second World War.
+The English national parks were created in part to provide a healing space, both mentally and physically, in the aftermath of the Second World War.
 The pandemic has similarly raised many fundamental questions about the way we can sustain healthy lives in harmony with our environment.
 There is a greater appreciation of our natural environment and the benefits of having accessible green space on our doorstep.
-Just as in the 1940s, National Parks are well placed to be inclusive and accessible places that support the nation's health and wellbeing and to lead the way on sustainable tourism and opportunities for people to volunteer and engage in community projects for the benefit of all.
+Just as in the 1940s, national parks are well placed to be inclusive and accessible places that support the nation's health and wellbeing and to lead the way on sustainable tourism and opportunities for people to volunteer and engage in community projects for the benefit of all.
+Government is responding to calls for these opportunities to be improved and more open to all by supporting a renewed focus in protected landscapes to reach and welcome people and remove barriers to access to national parks for all parts of society.

-- One of the lowest 'easy to use' footpath network rating compared with other National Parks (taking account of factors such as obstructions, overgrowth, and condition of gates) - Visitor surveys reveal that of people within 5km of the National Park boundary, 89% of those living in the 10% least deprived areas had visited in the previous year compared to 58% of those in the 10% most deprived areas.
-This trend continues as you move further from the boundary (source Footprint Ecology 2019)
+- One of the lowest 'easy to use' footpath network rating compared with other national parks (taking account of factors such as obstructions, overgrowth, and condition of gates) - Visitor surveys reveal that of people within 5km of the National Park boundary, 89% of those living in the 10% least deprived areas had visited in the previous year compared to 58% of those in the 10% most deprived areas.
+This trend continues as you move further from the boundary (source Footprint Ecology 2019).